tomaspavlatka/PTX---Task-Manager/README.md

-# PTX---Task-Manager
+PTX Task Manager

-Simple task manager using jQuery and PHP background
+Simple tasks manager using jQuery and PHP to operate.
+It saves into database and also into a files.

+Tomas Pavlatka